pbastide/HMC_OU/README.md

 The general structure is the following.
 Please refer to the `README` files in each sub-directory for more information on the analyses.
+All the `R` scripts assume that the working directory is the root directory.

 * `exampleDataSets`: data and scripts to reproduce the analyses
 	* `BEEHIVE`: Dataset from Blanquart et al. (2017) *PLoS Biology*.